co3moz/myson/README.md

 // type = number (4), value = 1 => \x14
 // type = boolean (3), value = false => \x03
 ```

+> **Note:** First parameter of learn is id. id is a 32 bit value but stored as flag.
+This help you to create zero-cost custom class.
+If you use big id's myson look for couple bytes to understand object's identity.
+All custom id's should be known between clients.
+Thats why I didn't make an automatic id creator for this.
+> ```ts
+> MYSON.learn(12345678, Person, 'name');
+> ```

 ### Custom rules